ycpcs/cs340-fall2026/syllabus.md

 The course will consist primarily of lecture and discussion, with occasional in-class lab activities.

 Two in-class midterm exams will be given.
-A scheduled final exam will be given; see the [Final Exam Schedule](https://www.ycp.edu/academics/final-exam-schedules/).
+A scheduled final exam will be given.

-In-class quizzes may be given.
-Missed quizzes may not be made up.

 Learning Outcomes
 -----------------